Managing Toddler Tantrums and Unwanted Behavior

 - Try to implement a consequence immediately.
 This way, your child will be able to connect that the time-out is because she chose to do X. (Although with older children who are at least 3, there might be certain times when you want to say something like, “I’m very angry and need a few minutes to think about this” — that’s totally OK.
 Always better to stay calm.)

-- Don’t think time-outs need to be boring — the whole point is to interrupt the problem.
+- Don’t think time-outs need to be boring — the whole point isn’t to deliver a punishment, it’s to interrupt the problem.

 - That said, don’t allow for any kind of desirable activities during time-outs, like screen time/technology, nursing, or friends.
 It doesn’t need to be boring, but time-out should not include anything special, otherwise it doesn’t deter anything.